ivanceras/curtain/README.md

 #Curtain

-A data-only administration tool for postgresql, which understand relationshipt between tables through their foreign keys and display related data to the data in context.
+A data-only administration tool for postgresql, which understand relationship between tables through their foreign keys and display related data to the data in context.

 Inspired by: Application Dictionary of Compiere, Adempiere, Openbravo.